 Set 2:

-Left hand is perpendicular to face and begins to trace it from the same distance.
+Left hand holds a pencil perpendicular to the face and traces it from the same distance.

-The steps are repeated starting with right hand leads on the opposite side of the drawing table/bike.
+The steps are repeated starting with right hand leads on the opposite side of the drawing table.